-Train housekeeping staff

-This unit describes the knowledge, skills and attitudes required to effectively train and update housekeeping staff in cleaning practices.
+UA54003 Train housekeeping staff Unit Descriptor: This unit describes the knowledge, skills and attitudes required to effectively train and update housekeeping staff in cleaning practices.
 It involves assessing training needs and training staff to standards required by the organisation including giving feedback on progress and achievements.

-1. Assess training needs

-- 1.1 Identify the knowledge and skills of employees to match the quality of performance according to job requirements. - 1.2 Confirm specific needs for training through consultation with appropriate personnel. - 1.3 Match training objectives to identified competency development needs according to organisational procedures. - 1.4 Develop or source training materials according to documented training plans. - 1.5 Communicate the training needs assessment to the relevant persons according to organisational procedures. - 2.
-Maintain quality and performance standards - 2.1 Conduct training in a safe and accessible environment, according to industry requirements and standards. - 2.2 Employ training delivery methods appropriate to the needs of the participants, location, training materials and resources. - 2.3 Communicate the objectives of the training, sequence of activities and assessment process with participants according to training plan.
+ELEMENT PE RFORMANCE CRITERIA Candidates must be able to: 1.
+Assess training needs 1.1 Identify the knowledge and skills of employees to match the quality of performance according to job requirements.
+1.2 Confirm specific needs for training through consultation with appropriate personnel.
+1.3 Match training objectives to identified competency development needs according to organisational procedures.
+1.4 Develop or source training materials according to documented training plans.
+1.5 Communicate the training needs assessment to the relevant persons according to organisational procedures.
+2. Maintain quality and performance standards 2.1 Conduct training in a safe and accessible environment, according to industry requirements and standards.
+2.2 Employ training delivery methods appropriate to the needs of the participants, location, training materials and resources.
+2.3 Communicate the objectives of the training, sequence of activities and assessment process with participants according to training plan.